 The risk profile posed by employee activism has changed this month, with activism and social movement groups actively recruiting ‘insiders’ at large corporations by encouraging whistleblowers to come forward externally with information about unethical practices.

-Over the last weeks, activist group Extinction Rebellion has been running LinkedIn ad campaigns targeting employees at big companies such as Shell, Exxon, and HSBC.
+Over the last weeks, the activist group Extinction Rebellion has been running LinkedIn ad campaigns targeting employees at big companies such as Shell, Exxon, and HSBC.
 Physical postcards have also been delivered to London neighborhoods where said employees are thought to live.

-The ads have been directing curious employees to a ‘truth telling’ platform, kind of like a Wikileaks for environmental concerns.
+The ads have been directing curious employees to a ‘truth telling’ platform, kind of like Wikileaks for environmental concerns.
 The tool itself is just a collection of encrypted email and messaging boxes, as well as a snail-mail PO box and the focus is exclusively on anonymous reporting.